andrew/ultimate-awesome/README.md

 - [awesome-database-testing](https://github.com/zhangysh1995/awesome-database-testing) - 数据库测试资料 This repo is a collection of resources on testing database systems.
 - [awesome-ai-newsletters](https://github.com/alternbits/awesome-ai-newsletters) - A curated list of top best AI Related Newsletters and ai agents newsletters.
 - [awesome-activity-prediction](https://github.com/chinancheng/awesome-activity-prediction) - Paper list of activity prediction and related area.
+- [Awesome-Medical-VLMs-and-Datasets](https://github.com/lab-rasool/Awesome-Medical-VLMs-and-Datasets) - A list of VLMs tailored for medical RG and VQA; and a list of medical vision-language datasets.
 - [awesome-flutter-app](https://github.com/yuhanle/awesome-flutter-app) - Flutter 程序开发资源汇总 💯.
 - [awesome-model-compression](https://github.com/ChanChiChoi/awesome-model-compression) - Papers about model compression.
 - [awesome-wifi-security](https://github.com/edelahozuah/awesome-wifi-security) - A collection of awesome resources related to 802.11 security, tools and other things .